Mamta149-tech/Login-Signup-page/ReadMe.txt

 ##################################################################################################

 Working:
 First of all open the index.php page which is the Registration page.
+You will have to provide your profile picture also for successful registration.
 On successful registration it redirects to Login.php which on successful login redirects to Thankyou.html
 Also there is a link on Registartion page that will take you to Login page.
 Similarly, there is a link on Login page that will redirect you to Registration page.
 All the uploaded profile pictures are stored in 'uploads' folder.